faridelaouadi/RedPandaNetwork/README.md

 - Red panda classifier using https://www.customvision.ai/ and script for inference
 - Web app hosted on Azure using Azure app service (https://redpandanetwork.azurewebsites.net/)
 - CI/CD workflow using Github and Azure Pipelines
+- Asynchronous analysis of uploaded images (max of 10 per batch)

 Backlog
 --------